The Ultimate SEO Guide For Beginners

 Having multiple business citations is good for SEO purposes.
 When there is a lot of consistent information that can be found about your company it is good for SEO.
 This consistency makes you seem established and trustworthy, and those are two important ranking factors for a domain.

-For instance, if you are doing SEO for a law firm what are keywords and key phrases that are used to find lawyers in the area?
+As a SEO beginner, you will be doing plenty of keyword research.
+Keywords are words and phrases that define what your content is about.
+For instance, you are doing SEO for a law firm.
+Keywords and key phrases used to find lawyers in the area?
 Is there search volume around “child support”, “prenuptial agreements”, “attorneys”, “divorce”, etc.?
 When you start the keyword research, you might find that people are searching for “Winter Park family attorneys” and “Florida parenting plans”.
 These are pretty specific queries, aren’t they?
 That’s the point.
 There are less pages competing for “Winter Park family attorneys” than “attorneys”.

+What if your SEO client is getting plenty of traffic but missing out on conversions?
+Research the competitors to find out if they are losing to sales promotions, lower prices, or unique product offering.
 Sometimes, the problem isn’t on the website, and the client needs fresh eyes to look for other potential issues.
 If that client falls right in line with their competition, the problem is elsewhere.
-At that point you will have to continue the investigation onto Google Analytics.
+At that point, you will have to continue the investigation onto Google Analytics.
 Geographically, where are your visitors coming from?
 What are our top landing pages, and what’s the typical flow from there?
 Which pages have a significant drop-off?
 How do we bring all this information together to funnel traffic to our website?

-Get Your Skills Started With This SEO Guide
+Get Started With SEO Skills

 SEO is a complex, challenging, stressful, interesting, and crucial process.
 There are a variety of tasks that go into it.
-Some are creative, others are technical, and many fall somewhere in between.
-It can make your head spin at times, but organic search plays such a huge role in generating business that the effort is always worth it.
+Some are creative, others are technical, and many fall somewhere in between.Your head may spin at times, but organic search plays such a huge role in generating business that the effort is always worth it.
 Not sure where to start on your own SEO Campaign?
 Boost your website the right way with SEO campaigns that produce results.
 Our web specialists have worked with many businesses – big and small to improve their website ranking and reach.
-Reach out to Faceless Technologies for a quote or FREE consultation.
+Reach out to Faceless Marketing for a quote or FREE consultation.
 Call 1-800-357-1299 or Shoot us a Message Here.